 Hailed by The New York Times as “the most powerful figure in China’s classical music scene,” the conductor and impresario Long Yu has devoted his illustrious career to steering China’s growing connection to classical music while familiarizing international audiences with the country’s most eminent musicians and composers.
-From north to south, Maestro Yu currently holds the top position in China’s three most prominent orchestras—Artistic Director of the China Philharmonic Orchestra in Beijing and Music Director of both the Shanghai and Guangzhou symphony orchestras—as well as Principal Guest Conductor of the Hong Kong Philharmonic Orchestra.
-He is co-director of Shanghai’s Music in the Summer Air festival and Chair of the Artistic Committee of the Beijing Music Festival, an annual autumn event that he founded in 1998 and served as Artistic Director until 2017.
+Maestro Yu currently holds the top position in China’s most prominent orchestras—Artistic Director of the China Philharmonic Orchestra in Beijing and Music Director of Shanghai Symphony Orchestra—as well as Principal Guest Conductor of the Hong Kong Philharmonic Orchestra.
+He is also co-director of Shanghai’s Music in the Summer Air (MISA) festival and Chair of the Artistic Committee of the Beijing Music Festival, an annual autumn event that he founded in 1998 and served as Artistic Director until 2017.
 After 20 years at the helm, Maestro Yu recently stepped down as Music Director of Guangzhou Symphony Orchestra and is now honorary Music Director and the Chair of the Artistic Committee.
 He is currently Vice President of the China Musicians Association and Chairman of its recently established League of China Orchestras.

-As Music Director of the Guangzhou Symphony Orchestra since 2003—an orchestra he first conducted in 1994—Maestro Yu has expanded the orchestra’s repertory and touring outreach (to Europe, the US, Australia, Africa and the Middle East) as well as its educational mission.
+As Music Director of the Guangzhou Symphony Orchestra from 2003 to 2023, Maestro Yu expanded the orchestra’s repertoire and touring outreach to Europe, the United States, Australia, Africa and the Middle East, as well as helped grow its educational mission.
 Between 2005 and 2007, the GSO organized the Canton International Summer Music Academy with a distinguished faculty including Martha Argerich and Gary Graffman.
-In January 2017, the GSO inaugurated Youth Music Culture Guangdong, a performance and educational initiative “opening a new page in the Chinese symphonic world” with Yo-Yo Ma as Artistic Director and Maestro Yu leading its Artistic Committee.
+In January 2017, the GSO inaugurated Youth Music Culture Guangdong, a performance and educational initiative “opening a new page in the Chinese symphonic world” with Yo-Yo Ma as its first Artistic Director and Maestro Yu leading its Artistic Committee.

 Born in 1964 into a Shanghai musical family, Maestro Yu received his early musical education from his grandfather, the renowned composer Ding Shande, later continuing his studies at the Shanghai Conservatory and the Hochschule der Kunst in Berlin.
-In 1992, he was appointed Principal Conductor of the Central Opera House in Beijing and served as its conductor for three consecutive years, as well as Conductor of the Urban Council of Hong Kong and served as its annual opera conductor.
+In the early 90s, he was appointed Principal Conductor of the Central Opera House in Beijing and served as its conductor for three consecutive years, as well as Conductor of the Urban Council of Hong Kong and served as its annual opera conductor.

 Internationally, Maestro Yu received the Arts Patronage Award of the Montblanc Cultural Foundation in 2002.
 A year later, he was named a Chevalier dans L’Ordre des Arts et des Lettres.
 In 2005, the Italian government honored him with the title of L’onorificenza di Commendatore dell’Ordine al Merito.
 He was awarded France’s highest order of merit by joining the Légion d’Honneur in 2014.
 The following year, Maestro Yu received the prestigious Global Citizen Award from the Atlantic Council and the Samuel Simons Sanford Award from the Yale School of Music.
 In 2016, he was elected a Foreign Honorary Member of the American Academy of Arts and Sciences and also awarded the Order of Merit of the Federal Republic of Germany.
 In 2018, he was conferred an Honorary Doctorate from the Hong Kong Academy for Performing Arts.